phislipe/boracodar-01/README.md

 ## My process

-Great challenge!
 Learned a lot about CSS `grid` with this project.
 After some research and trial and error, I managed to get it all working.

 Decided to go a step further and added some **hover animations**, a **slide animation** to the music title, and a **progress bar animation**, all with **CSS only**.